 Cost – Free

-Alternative dining and local delicacies in Bratislava – where to eat?
+Bratislava: unusual dining and local delicacies – where to eat?

 Fine dining in a UFO

 If you’re going all out then why not visit the UFO for a fine dining experience with views across the Danube and city skyline.
 One of the most unique Bratislava unusual experiences you can have!

 Eat a Pressburg bagel